-- For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copay will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
+For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copay will apply for the care received for the existing medical condition.

+Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
 If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services.

-in the benefits chart.
+You will see this apple next to the preventive services in the benefits chart.